Blog

 What does a career in lighting design look like?

-You could start as Crew or Assistant Stage Manager (ASM) to gain experience before moving on to become a Lighting Technician or Theatre Technician and then, once you have more experience, move into a Lighting Designer role.
-Find out how Lighting Designer and Technician Rajiv Pattani got into theatre and how you can too.
+You could start as Crew or a Lighting Technician/Theatre Technician and then, once you have more experience, move into a Lighting Designer role.
+With all of your work, it is best to keep production images and a portfolio.
+Find out how to make a portfolio here.

 How much can a Lighting Designer earn?

 Most Lighting Designers are employed on a freelance basis, meaning that you are self-employed.
 In bigger theatres, some employ a resident Lighting Designer which pays an annual salary, however this is rare.
-These are the typical rates you can charge as a freelance Lighting Designer, however it mainly depends on the project, what is expected of you and what experience you have.
+Your fee as a freelance Lighting Designer can vary from a daily rate to a larger fee for the completion of the whole show.

 References: